 Recurring formal support

-The PhD plan is jointly prepared by you and your supervisors and a complete PhD plan must be submitted no later than 2 months after the beginning of your PhD study.
+The PhD plan is jointly prepared by you and your supervisors, and a complete PhD plan must be submitted no later than 2.5 months after starting your PhD study.
 Later amendments to the plan can be submitted in connection with the half-year evaluations.
-In fact you are encouraged to update your PhD plan every 6 months.
+In fact, you are encouraged to update your PhD plan every 6 months.
 Ask your PhD buddy or supervisor for an example as inspiration.

 Some parts of the plan should be put directly into the PhD planner: